autocrossblog/autocrossblog_astro/src/content/post/2008-10-25-little-progress-little-time.md

 ---
-layout: post
+image: ''
-title: Little progress, little time!
+publishDate: 2008-10-25T19:24:26+00:00
-date: '2008-10-25T19:24:26+00:00'
+title: "Little progress, little time!"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow the writer's journey of restoring a 240Z while juggling weekend chores, complete with blunders, fun moments and optimism for progress."
-permalink: little-progress-little-time
+author: chris
-image:
+url: 'little-progress-little-time'
-categories: [ 240z, datsun ]
+tags:  [ 240z, datsun ]
-description: Follow the writer's journey of restoring a 240Z while juggling weekend chores, complete with blunders, fun moments and optimism for progress.
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So my weekend of working on the 240Z started off quite slowly today.
 I ended up sleeping until almost noon this morning, it was nice to catch up on some much lost rest from the travelling the past few months.